tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

--Updated: wp-content folder, my htaccess- I use:)
+- Updated: 231105 wp-content folder, my htaccess- I use:)
 - Updated: 231105 wp-includes,a folder not included anymore!
 Better protection for RSS.
 - Updated: 231103, Better security with, htaccess1 no slow downs!
 - Updated: 231030, updated htaccess1 with better header security.